SpencerDawkins/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 --- abstract

 This document describes several new SDP "proto" and "attribute-name" attribute values in the "Session Description Protocol (SDP) Parameters" IANA registry that can be used to describe QUIC transport for RTP and RTCP packets, and describes how SDP Offer/Answer can be used to set up an RTP connection using QUIC as a transport protocol.
 These new values are necessary to allow the use of QUIC as an underlying transport protocol for RTP applications that commonly use SDP as a session signaling protocol to set up RTP connections, such as SIP and WebRTC.

+This document also contains non-normative guidance for implementers.

 --- middle

 # Introduction {#intro}

 This document describes several new SDP "proto" and "attribute-name" attribute values in the "Session Description Protocol (SDP) Parameters" IANA registry ({{SDP-protos}} and {{SDP-attribute-name}}) that can be used to describe QUIC transport for RTP and RTCP packets (hereafter abbreviated as "RoQ"), and describes how SDP Offer/Answer ({{!RFC3264}}) can be used to set up an ({{!RFC3550}}) connection using QUIC ({{!RFC9000}} and related specifications), as defined in {{!I-D.ietf-avtcore-rtp-over-quic}}.
 These new values are necessary to allow the use of QUIC as an underlying transport protocol for RTP applications that commonly use SDP as a session signaling protocol to set up RTP connections, such as SIP ({{?RFC3261}}) and WebRTC ({{?RFC8825}}).

-##Scope of this document {#scope}

-The normative descriptions and requirements for RoQ SDP appear in {{idents-atts}} and {{new-attrs}}.
+The normative descriptions and requirements for RoQ SDP appear in {{idents-atts}}, {{new-attrs}}, and {{special-cons}}.

+A sample SDP offer appears in {{offer-example}}.

+Non-normative guidance for implementers appears in {{impl-topics}}.

 ## Notes for Readers {#readernotes}